greenelab/czi-seed-rfa/manuscript.md

 the best case, the fewer dimensions both capture the biological sources of variability while ignoring noise and each dimension or small combination of dimensions aligns to interpretable biological processes.

+For the Human Cell Atlas (HCA), low-dimensional representations enable efficient search and transformation, with the benefits becoming particularly pronounced as the number of cells and tissues becomes particularly large.
+Our **__central hypothesis__** is that these approaches will also enable search at the tissue and cell level of biologically-meaningful features and transformation in biologically meaningful ways, e.g., from a healthy to a disease context.

+We propose to advance **__base enabling technologies__** for low-dimensional representations and to develop solutions for search and transformation that can be practically applied across the entirety of the HCA.
+We will continue to develop techniques that seek to learn interpretable biologically-aligned representations.

 Latent space determination relies on computational techniques that learn low dimensional structure from high dimensional data.
 A wide